 Please provide a detailed budget estimate for your project.
-Carefully consider each of the following types of expenses: 1) Transportation; 2) Meals; 3) Accommodations; and 4) Project related expenses.
+Carefully consider each of the following types of expenses: 1) Transportation; 2) Meals ($50 a day max); 3) Accommodations; and 4) Project related expenses.
 The following numbered sections provide helpful information in relation to each of these types of expenses.
 In addition, please be sure to include information about all possible funding sources that will be used to carry out this project.

 Personal transportation between home and campus are not covered by this grant.
 Costs associated with travel to carry out the project could include: airfare to and from project site; luggage fees (if applicable); personal vehicle use ($.42 a mile); public transportation (bus, rail, cab fares); highway tolls or airport taxes.

-Estimate approximately how much you will spend per day on meals.
+Meal expenses are limited to $50 per day.
 This grant does not cover meal expenses if you are living at home or with family during your project.

 Please indicate your estimated cost of housing during the project period.
 Please describe your housing arrangements (e.g. hostel, hotel, rented apartment) include rent or other housing costs and utilities (gas, electric, water, if applicable).
 This grant does not cover housing costs if you are living at home or with family.